SNK Boss: Arc System Works

 - The 11th match is Boss Shadow Labrys, whose Persona attacks are faster and have new properties including super armor.

 - If you somehow manage to make it through all 12 of the regular opponents, you fight a special 13th opponent in the form of Boss Elizabeth, who is by far the cheapest and most infuriatingly evil True Final Boss that Arc System Works has ever created.
 To start, her meter regenerates much faster than normal (in about 5 seconds she instantly has 100 meter), allowing her to spam her supers.
-Two of these supers are instant kills, and unlike the player version come out instantly.
+Two of these supers are instant kills, and unlike the playable version, these supers come out instantly and don't stop working when Elizabeth is hit.
 Another of these supers has ridiculously inflated damage, dealing 7500 damage normally and 44444 damage on an opponent with Fear (in a fighting game where most characters have around 9500 health).
 Also, as soon as she enters Awakening or activates Mind Charge, she will automatically heal herself with Diarahan, which now fully restores her health.
 Last, but certainly not least, her Instant Kill no longer requires a 3-hit activation.
 One hit is all it takes for her to Megidolaon you.
+Ultimax gives her an additional jump and airdash and additional range on her strong character attack.

 - And in true Boss Rush tradition, if you lose to any of them it's an instant Game Over.